Have you ever wondered how the FICA tax information on your pay stub impacts your future retirement benefits?

 2 of 8

-There are many ways a married couple can decide to take their Social Security benefits, according to Alicia Munnell, director of the Center for Retirement Research at Boston College.
+There are many ways to collect Social Security benefits, says Alicia Munnell, director of the Center for Retirement Research at Boston College.
 You can’t ask Social Security to list them all, so what’s the right choice?

 3 of 8